 If you had to pick one work, in any medium, to represent the core of science fiction, what would it be?

-There’s one problem.
-Frankenstein wasn’t initially science fiction at all, because science fiction hadn’t really been invented as a genre.
-(If it had, Frankenstein couldn’t be the first!)
 In its own day Frankenstein was seen as a Gothic novel of mystery and terror, what with the reanimated corpses and the grisly murders.
 It was also connected to the Romantic movement because of its focus on the monster’s intense, unusual inner life.
-And because Mary Shelley was married to romantic poet guy Percy Shelley.
+And because Mary Wollstonecraft Shelley (née Godwin) was (eventually) married to romantic poet guy Percy Bysshe Shelley.

 Even today, a Frankenstein movie is probably going to be marketed as horror, not science fiction.
 Can a work that wasn’t science fiction at the time and isn’t really science fiction now really be the most iconic science fiction work ever?

 There are other plausible candidates for science fiction icon.
 H.G.
 Wells’ novels The Time Machine and The War of the Worlds have been foundational for the central SF subgenres of time travel and alien invasion.
-Isaac Asimov’s Robot stories have influenced Bladerunner, Westworld, and many other science fiction properties fascinated with the question of just how human those metal helpmates are.
+Isaac Asimov’s Robot stories have influenced Bladerunner, Westworld, and many other science fiction properties – including the “adaptation” of his Foundation novels as a series on AppleTV+.
+All fascinated with the question of just how human those metal helpmates are.

 There are problems here too though.
-Wells’ works, like Mary Shelley’s, weren’t exactly seen as science fiction in their own time.
-(Wells called his own books “scientific romances.”)
-As with Shelley, too, you could argue that Wells’ novels are more horror than science fiction—which is why Orson Wells' radio adaptation of The War of the Worlds caused a panic in 1938.
+Wells’ works, like Mary Shelley’s, weren’t exactly seen as science fiction in their time either.
+Wells, a historian by trade, called his own books “scientific romances.”
+As with Shelley, too, you could argue that Wells’ novels are more horror than science fiction – which is why Orson Welles' radio adaptation of The War of the Worlds caused a panic in 1938.

 But!
 (You knew there would be a “but” at this point.)